podhmo/slacksandbox/examples/notify/readme.md

 }
 ```

-For example, the media of notifiation is not slack, if you are writing code using slack client code directly, all dependents code(such like Accessed()), rewriting (or code modification) is needed.
+For example, the situation is changed in future, the media of notifiation will be not slack.
+If you are writing code using slack client code directly, then, all dependents code(such like Accessed()), rewriting (or code modification) is needed.

+But, if using dispatcher, the work like this is not existed.